enyojs/enyo-docs/developer-guide/building-apps/ui-theming.md

 ## Overview

-Enyo offers first-class UI widget sets called Moonstone and Onyx, both of which contain a wide variety of native-quality controls for building Enyo applications.
-While you are certainly welcome to use Moonstone or Onyx controls straight out of the box to develop your app, we know that many developers will want to adapt the look and feel of these widgets to meet the design requirements of their particular projects.
+Enyo offers a first-class UI widget set called Onyx, which contains a wide variety of native-quality controls for building Enyo applications, along with a widget set called Moonstone, which offers controls tuned for use on smart TVs.
+While you are certainly welcome to use Onyx and Moonstone controls straight out of the box to develop your app, we know that many developers will want to adapt the look and feel of these widgets to meet the design requirements of their particular projects.
 To that end, we offer three discrete "theming" strategies.

 Which strategy will work best for you depends largely on the degree of customization you need.
 In this document, we discuss the three approaches to theming, proceeding in order from least-effort-and-least-flexibility to
 most-effort-and-most-flexibility:

-* <b>Variable-Based Theming:</b> Customization of pre-defined variables that
+* **Variable-Based Theming:** Customization of pre-defined variables that control styling
-    control UI library styling
-* <b>Rule-Override Theming:</b> Free-form overriding of rules that control
+* **Rule-Override Theming:** Free-form overriding of rules that control styling
-    Moonstone or Onyx styling
-* <b>Library-Based Theming:</b> Creation of new Enyo kinds, extending Moonstone, Onyx, or the Enyo core UI.
+* **Library-Based Theming:** Creation of new Enyo kinds, extending Onyx, Moonstone, or the Enyo core UI.

-(Note: While this document uses examples from Onyx, the same principles are applicable to Moonstone or any other UI library.)

 ## Variable-Based Theming

-In variable-based theming, you simply override the default values of certain variables that are used to generate Onyx's CSS stylesheets.
+In variable-based theming, you simply override the default values of certain variables that are used to generate CSS stylesheets.
 For example, you could set the `@onyx-toolbar-background` variable to `orange` to make all of your app's `onyx.Toolbar` controls orange.

-Since release 2.1, Enyo has included support for [LESS](http://lesscss.org/), a dynamic stylesheet language that extends CSS with features such as variables, mixins, operations, and functions.
+Since the 2.1 release, Enyo has included support for [LESS](http://lesscss.org/), a dynamic stylesheet language that extends CSS with features such as variables, mixins, operations, and functions.
 Enyo's variable-based theming leverages LESS to break out common styling parameters into semantically-named, easy-to-override variables.